Oven-Roasted Lamb Chops with Orange Juice Marinade

 Notes

-- Lamb chops: If possible, we recommend double cut lamb chops (two ribs per chop).
+- If possible, use double cut lamb chops (two ribs per chop).
 These are thicker and tend to stay juicier without overcooking.
-If you can only find single cut lamb chops, reduce roast time to 25 minutes, then finish uncovered for an additional 10-15 minutes.
-A meat thermometer will help to ensure proper doneness.
+If you can only find single cut lamb chops, reduce roast time to 20 minutes, then finish uncovered for an additional 10-15 minutes.

-- Leftovers and storage: Allow to cool completely, then transfer to an airtight container and store in a fridge for up to 5 days.
+- Storage: Cool completely, then refrigerate in an airtight container for up to 5 days.

 This was disappointing.
 My lamb chops never crisped up and following the recipe cooking time resulted in chops that were overcooked.
 The marinade was tasty.
 I doubt that I will be using this recipe again.